skr0x1c0/portal/README.md

 Scripts and binaries used for demo are present in `poc.zip`

-##### Overwrite read only file
+### Overwrite read only file

-The following steps will demonstrate writing on a protected file `secure.txt` by an unauthorized user
+The following steps will demonstrate writing on a protected file `secure.txt` by an unauthorised user

 1. Create a file named `secure.txt` with content `Do not tamper`